cs544-wisc/f23/p7/README.md

 ```

 ## Testing
 To run the autograder, you'll need to have `kafka-python` and `grpcio-tools` installed on your VM.
-To do, so, run the following command:
+To do so, run the following command:
 ```
 pip3 install kafka-python==2.0.2 grpcio-tools
 ```